Determining the TyEL contribution

 Average TyEL contribution

-Basic TyEL contribution and average TyEL contribution in 2021 and 2022
+Basic and average TyEL contribution rates in 2025 and 2026

 The TyEL contribution you pay consists of six different components.
 The various components are used to finance different types of pension, such as old-age and disability pensions.
 They are also used to finance pension administration and cover contribution losses and other expenses.